-- 1.03.1 Achieving disparities reduction in care is critical for delivery of individualized, equitable care and promotion of health equity. - 1.03.2 The Contractor will meet a mutually agreed upon target for improvement in quality for the disparities intervention target population based on the mutually agreed-upon health disparities intervention proposal.
+- 1.03.1 Achieving disparities reduction in care is critical for delivery of individualized, equitable care and promotion of health equity. - 1.03.2 The Contractor will meet demonstrate a mutually agreed upon target meaningful for improvement in quality for the disparities intervention target population reduce an identified disparity based on the mutually agreed-upon health disparities reduction intervention proposal.
 The Contractor must report progress through submission of specified progress reports.
-Covered California will assess the Contractor's performance based on the submitted HEDIS measures sample per Article 1, Section 1.02, specified progress reports and intervention results.
+Covered California will assess the Contractor's reduction in their intervention disparity performance based on the submitted HEDIS measures sample per Article 1, Section 1.021- specified progress reports and intervention results.

-- If the Contractor does not select a measure pursuant to Article 1, Section 1.02.2, the Contractor must additionally submit the patient level HEDIS measure file for their approved intervention HEDIS measure for Covered California Enrollees. - 1.03.3 The Contractor agrees that narrowing health disparities through quality improvement activities is an important reform to promote equity in the delivery system.
+If the Contractor does not select a measure pursuant to Article 1, Section 1.02.2, the Contractor must additionally submit the patient level HEDIS measure file for their approved intervention HEDIS measure for Covered California Enrollees.

+1.03.3 The Contractor agrees that narrowing health disparities through quality improvement activities is an important reform to promote equity in the delivery system.
 The Contractor will make good faith efforts to narrow health disparities through collaborative efforts and strategic decisions for its other products and lines of business.
 While the Contractor builds its small group business, requirements included in this section will not be applied to the CCSB line of business.